vtsimpouris/PrecisionInfrastructureMonitor/README.md

 └─────────────────────────────────┘
 ```

 Python drives the experiment by injecting faults into the Dockerized C# service and observing the resulting behaviour.
-Those observations are converted into residuals, which are used to estimate fault signatures in the sensitivity matrix and diagnose subsequent observations.
+Repeated fault-injection experiments convert observations into residuals to estimate the sensitivity matrix and validation thresholds.
+Subsequent observations are compared against these learned fault signatures for diagnosis.

 ---